mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/creative-selection.md

 ## III.
 Quotes

-- "...I think Edison's large-scale success was built on foundation of tending to small details."
+- ...I think Edison's large-scale success was built on foundation of tending to small details.
-- "'...What it boils down to is one percent inspiration and ninety-nine percent perspiration.'"
+- '...What it boils down to is one percent inspiration and ninety-nine percent perspiration.'
-- "I agree with Edison.
-Ideas are nothing without the hard work to make them real."
+- I agree with Edison.
+Ideas are nothing without the hard work to make them real.
-- "Hard work is hard.
-Inspiration does not pay off without deligence."
+- Hard work is hard.
+Inspiration does not pay off without deligence.
-- "...premature optimization is the root of all evil." — Donald Knuth
+- ...premature optimization is the root of all evil. — Donald Knuth
-- "People matter more than programming."
+- People matter more than programming.
-- "Empathy is a crucial part of making great products."
+- Empathy is a crucial part of making great products.
-- "Taste is developing a refined sense of judgement and finding the balance that produces a pleasing and integrated whole."
+- Taste is developing a refined sense of judgement and finding the balance that produces a pleasing and integrated whole.
-- "Persist too long in making choices without justifying them, and an entire creative effort might wander aimlessly.
-The results might be the sum of wishy-washy half decisions."
+- Persist too long in making choices without justifying them, and an entire creative effort might wander aimlessly.
+The results might be the sum of wishy-washy half decisions.
-- "Design is how it works."
+- Design is how it works.
-- "Form should follow function."
+- Form should follow function.
-- "Objects should explain themselves."
+- Objects should explain themselves.
-- "We used the word "heuristics" to describe aspects of software development that tip towards the liberal arts.
-Its counterpart, "algorithms" was its alter ego on the technical side.
+- We used the word heuristics to describe aspects of software development that tip towards the liberal arts.
+Its counterpart, algorithms was its alter ego on the technical side.
 Heuristics and algorithms are like two sides of the same coin.
 Both are specific procedures for making software do what it does: taking input, applying an operation, and producing output.
-Yet each had a different purpose."
+Yet each had a different purpose.